Stalagmite: Limestone stalagmites

 If stalactites – the ceiling formations – grow long enough to connect with stalagmites on the floor, they form a column.

-Stalagmites should normally not be touched, since the rock buildup is formed by minerals precipitating out of the water solution onto the existing surface; skin oils can alter the surface tension where the mineral water clings or flows, thus affecting the growth of the formation.
+To preserve Stalagmites, it should normally not be touched, since the rock buildup is formed by minerals precipitating out of the water solution onto the existing surface; skin oils can alter the surface tension where the mineral water clings or flows, thus affecting the growth of the formation.
 Oils and dirt (mud, clay) from human contact can also stain the formation and change its color permanently.

 Lava stalagmites

 Another type of stalagmite is formed in lava tubes while molten and fluid lava is still active inside.
 Their mineralogical composition, close to that of siliceous minerals commonly found in basalt (for example, obsidian), the main constituent of volcanic glass, is different.
 Their mechanism of formation/crystallization is also notably different from that of limestone stalagmites (CaCO3) but the common point is that it remains driven by gravity.
 Drops of molten lava (siliceous material, SiO2) solidify onto the floor of the already emptied lava tube, when the lava temperature sufficiently decreases after the passage and the complete purge of the main lava flow.
 Essentially, it is still the gravity deposition of material onto the floor of a cave (or a void).

 However the difference from calcareous stalagmites is that the transport of siliceous material occurs in the molten state and not dissolved in aqueous solution; CO_{2} degassing does not play any significant role.
 With lava stalagmites, their formation also happens very quickly in only a matter of hours, days, or weeks, whereas limestone stalagmites may take up to thousands or hundred thousands of years.
 A key difference with lava stalagmites is that once the molten lava has ceased flowing, so too will the stalagmites cease to grow.
 This means that if the lava stalagmites were to be broken, they would never grow back.
 Stalagmites in lava tubes are rarer than their stalactite counterparts because during their formation, the dripping molten material most often falls onto still-moving lava flow which absorbs or carries the material away.

 The generic term "lavacicle" has been applied to lava stalactites and stalagmites indiscriminately, and evolved from the word "icicle".